- Personal Data Breach vs. Reportable Breach

 We finally have some solid guidance from the regulators.
 Last month, the EU regulators released some answers for the perplexed, in a 30-page document covering guidelines on breach notification – with bonus tables and flowcharts!

-To refresh fading memories, the GDPR says that a personal data breach is a breach of security leading “to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed.”
+To refresh fading memories, the GDPR says that a personal data breach is a breach of security leading “to the accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to, personal data transmitted, stored or otherwise processed.”

-This is fairly standard language found in any data privacy law — first define a data breach or other cybersecurity event.
+This is fairly standard language found in any data privacy law — first, define a data breach or other cybersecurity event.
 This is what you’re supposed to be protecting against — preventing these incidents!

 There’s also additional criteria for deciding when regulators and consumers have to be notified.